Ottoman–Portuguese conflicts (1538–1560): Ethiopian campaign, 1541–1543

 16th century Portuguese depiction of Ethiopians, from the Códice Casanatense.

 At Massawa, governor Estevão da Gama responded to an appeal to assist the Christian Ethiopian Empire against invading Adalite forces.
 An expeditionary corps of 400 men were left behind, commanded by the governor's brother, Cristóvão da Gama.
 In February 1542, the Portuguese were able to capture an important Adalite stronghold at the Battle of Baçente.
 The Portuguese were again victorious at the Battle of Jarte, killing almost all of the Turkish contingent.
-However, Gragn then requested aid from the Ottoman governor of Yemen in Aden, who sent 2000 Arabian musketeers, 900 Turkish pikemen, 1000 Turkish foot musketeers, some Shqiptar foot soldiers (with muskets) and Turkish horsemen.
+However, imam then requested aid from the Ottoman governor of Yemen in Aden, who sent 2,000 Arabian musketeers, 900 Turkish pikemen, 1,000 Turkish foot musketeers, some Shqiptar foot soldiers (with muskets) and Turkish horsemen.
 In the Battle of Wofla, Somali and Turkish forces defeated the Portuguese.

-Gelawdewos was eventually able to reorganize his forces and absorb the remaining Portuguese soldiers, defeating and slaying Gragn at the Battle of Wayna Daga, marking the end of the Ethiopian-Adal war (although warfare would resume not long after, at a much-diminished scale).
+Gelawdewos was eventually able to reorganize his forces and absorb the remaining Portuguese soldiers, defeating and slaying Ahmed at the Battle of Wayna Daga, marking the end of the Ethiopian-Adal war (although warfare would resume not long after, at a much-diminished scale).